flutter/packages/GRADLE_STRUCTURE.md

 # Gradle Structure

-`package/example/android/settings.gradle` imports the flutter tooling and includes the `app` directory and it configures GoogleCloudPlatform/artifact-registry-maven-tools for use in ci.
+package/example/android/settings.gradle imports the flutter tooling, includes the app directory, and configures GoogleCloudPlatform/artifact-registry-maven-tools for use in ci.

 This repo has a GCP instance that mirrors dependencies available from `google()` and `mavenCentral()` used by ci (or googlers).
-This gives us redudent uptime for dependency availability.
+This gives us redundant uptime for dependency availability.

 Using this cache is not intended or avaiable for contributors outside of CI.
 We protect that execution with an environment variable `ARTIFACT_HUB_REPOSITORY` to ensure that by default users do not see rejected cloud credentials or errors in builds.